 The best electric coffee percolators (or any percolators, for that matter) can give you a sense of nostalgia.
-Some argue that using percolator results in some of the most delicious coffee and that this old-school brewing method is superior to all others.
+Some argue that using a percolator results in some of the most delicious coffee and that this old-school brewing method is superior to all others.
 But which electric percolator is best?
 How do you know what to look for?

 Choosing Your Percolator